-Skin injury claims
+Skin injury compensation claims

-In addition to physical pain and discomfort, the Courts recognise that skin conditions and injuries may be highly visible and can lead to an injured Claimant experience self-consciousness, anxiety and depression.
+In addition to physical pain and discomfort, the Courts recognise that skin conditions and injuries may be highly visible and can lead to an injured claimant experience self-consciousness, anxiety and depression.

 Compensation awarded in relation to skin injuries is therefore consequently higher for skin injuries that have caused additional psychological harm.

 - Dermatitis claims

 - Burn claims and scalding claims

 - Cosmetic surgery negligence claims, including dermabrasion claims

 If you have suffered a skin injury in the last three years (longer if children were involved) and someone else was to blame, then we can help you make a compensation claim.

 Characterised by red, inflamed, dry and itchy skin, rashes may cover specific parts of the body or spread over large areas.
 Dermatitis may range in severity from a mild, temporary case through to serious and long-lasting skin disease.

 There are a number of different subtypes of dermatitis, triggered by a variety of causes.
 The most common is contact dermatitis - usually a result of direct contact with substances which are known irritants.
 These include detergents, chemicals, cleaning fluids, solvents, rubber and oils.